Afronut/RRT_Motion_Path_Project/README.md

 # Demo

 ![](motion.gif)
+This a simple project for path planning using  RRT (rapidly exploring random tree) with goal bias.
 # What do you need?

 The code is written in python 3.8
-You must install the following packages
+You must install the following packages ( I am too lazy to put it in requirements.txt)

 - numpy `pip install numpy`
 - sharpely `pip install sharpely`